 6. Expectation of Claimant, Respondent, and Witnesses in an Investigation.
 The Claimant, Respondent, witnesses and others sharing information with the investigator are expected to provide truthful information in any proceeding under this Policy.

 7. Acceptance of Responsibility.
-The Respondent may, at any time, elect to resolve the formal resolution process by accepting responsibility for the Prohibited Conduct, in which case the Title IX Coordinator will refer the matter to the sanction board to determine the appropriate sanctions.
+The Respondent may, at any time, elect to resolve the formal resolution process by accepting responsibility for the Prohibited Conduct, in which case the Title IX Coordinator will refer the matter to OSCR to determine the appropriate sanctions.

 8. Advisers.
 Throughout the formal resolution process, a Claimant, Respondent or witness may have an adviser of their choice.
 An adviser is an individual chosen by a Claimant, Respondent, or witness to provide support and guidance during the review of a report of Prohibited Conduct under this Policy.
 An adviser may not be a witness or otherwise have any conflicting role in the process.
 An adviser may be an advocate and/or an attorney.

 Any person who serves as an adviser should plan to make themselves available for meetings throughout the process.
 The adviser may assist with all written submissions made by a Claimant or a Respondent, and may facilitate scheduling and other processes.
 During any meeting, the adviser is present to observe and provide support and counsel to the participant.
 The adviser may not testify or obstruct the meeting.

 The University has the right at all times to determine what constitutes appropriate behavior on the part of an adviser and to take appropriate steps to ensure compliance with the Policy.